Moebytes/Moebytes/README.md

-Most of my projects are in Node.js/Typescript, with occasional scripts in Python.
-Currently I am trying to learn more C++ and C#!
+Most of my projects are in Node.js/Typescript.
+Currently I’m trying to learn more C++.

 Apps: \
 [Music Player](https://github.com/Moebits/Music-Player) \